surniaulula/wpsso/readme.txt

 	* Added a new WPSSO_GETIMGSIZE_DISABLE constant disable the use of PHP's getimagesize() function.

 == Upgrade Notice ==

+= 3.26.0 =

+2016/03/01 - Added a new 'wpsso_user_image_urls' filter to include the BuddyPress member image on author pages (Pro version).

 = 3.25.4 =